kimgayatri/Carbon-Footprint-Calculator-App/README.md

    - Tested the complete application to ensure that both the backend and frontend components are functioning correctly.

 ## 👩‍🏫How to use
-Firstly, enter https://carbonfootprintcalculator.streamlit.app/.
-If the app is asleep due to Streamlit's policy, please wait a few moments for it to wake up.

 Click to: